janaSunrise/spotify-playing-readme/README.md

 A really easy way to display your spotify listening status on READMEs.

-**NOTE**: If you customize the colors, and change the BG (Background) color, You need to customize both text and title, if it doesn't suit with the Background color.
-Both title and text are different now, due to more customizing in them, So you can have different pallets for them. **We have a TODO** to have the same color for both, if either of them is left empty.

 ## Demo

 Here's the embed from the site.